On the Existence of Universal Simulators of Attention: Introduction

-\paragraph{Contributions.} The highlights of our study are as follows. \textbf{$\mathbf{i}$)} We introduce a novel construction framework of amenable matrix operations underlying attention, such as transposition (\autoref{lem:transposition}), multiplication (\autoref{lem:matmul}), determinant calculation, and inversion (\autoref{inversion}) using a transformer itself.
+\textbf{Contributions.} The key takeaways of our study are as follows. \begin{itemize}[leftmargin=*, itemsep=1pt] \item We introduce a novel construction framework of amenable matrix operations underlying attention, such as transposition (\autoref{lem:transposition}), multiplication (\autoref{lem:matmul}), determinant calculation, and inversion (\autoref{inversion}) using a transformer itself.
 We also show that algorithmic constructions exist that exactly represent activation outputs (e.g., $\operatorname{softmax}$ (\autoref{lem:softmax}), $\operatorname{MaxMin}$ (\autoref{lem:MaxMin})).
 The results combined present a new approach to proving a transformer encoder's expressivity towards a Lipschitz continuous function.
-Our constructions via RASP are available \href{https://github.com/DDuttaGit/TMA}{here}\footnote{\faFileCodeO~\url{https://github.com/DDuttaGit/TMA}}. \textbf{$\mathbf{ii}$)} Our proposed simulator network $\mathcal{U}$, maintains parity with the architectures under simulation in terms of following fundamental architectural resemblance.
-Due to its sole reliance on the number of input symbols, $\mathcal{U}$ possesses an inherent hierarchy while expressing attentions of increasing order, leading to a universal simulator (\autoref{Th:1}, \ref{thm:U_multihead}, \autoref{col:expressive_hierarchy}). \textbf{$\mathbf{iii}$)} Given architectural specifications, our construction, for the first time, ensures the feasibility of simulating soft-attention (restricted transformer) using average-hard attention (RASP) (\autoref{rem:ahattosmat}, \ref{rem:multihead}).
-The result extends to models involving multiple heads as long as their aggregation mechanism satisfies RASP-interpretability (\autoref{rem:linformer}).
+All of our constructions come with corresponding RASP implementations and are available in the following repository { \url{https://anonymous.4open.science/r/TMA}}. \item Our proposed simulator network $\mathcal{U}$ maintains parity with the architectures under simulation in terms of the following fundamental architectural resemblance.
+Due to its sole reliance on the number of input symbols, $\mathcal{U}$ possesses an inherent hierarchy while expressing attentions of increasing order, leading to a universal simulator (\autoref{Th:1}, \ref{thm:U_multihead}, \autoref{col:expressive_hierarchy}). \item Given architectural specifications, our construction, for the first time, ensures the feasibility of simulating soft-attention (restricted transformer) using average-hard attention (RASP) (\autoref{rem:ahattosmat}, \ref{rem:multihead}).
+The result extends to models involving multiple heads as long as their aggregation mechanism satisfies AHAT-interpretability (\autoref{rem:linformer}). \end{itemize}